 For pretty river views, head to the Myers River View Trail, an easy 1-mile path that goes to the banks of the river with scenic farm views along the way.
 Adding to the intrigue of the trail are additions to it like benches and wind chimes created in a way that fits in with the natural setting.

 If a walk isn’t adventurous enough for you and you want to get right onto the river rapids, then your best bet is to do some river kayaking or tubing on the Yellowstone.
-Watersports rentals for the Yellowstone River are located right in Livingston (check out Rubber Ducky River Rentals) and you’ll soon be on your way to an exhilarating ride down the river.

 Caveat: Different parts of the river work better for different sports.
 The rapids ideal for kayaking may not be ideal for tubing.
 Check with the locals or sign up for a guided excursion to ensure you are navigating the river in as safe a manner as possible.
-River currents can be dangerous so it’s important to learn the nature of the water before you set out.
+River currents can be extremely dangerous so it’s important to learn the nature of the water before you set out.

 Art and Literature in Livingston